STORM: Segment, Track, and Object Re-Localization from a Single Image: Experimental Evaluation

 \subsection{Fully Automatic 6D Pose Estimation}

-To answer \textbf{Q1}, we evaluate STORM on challenging industrial datasets for fully automated 6D pose estimation.
-We use established benchmarks—LM-O~\cite{brachmann2014learning} and YCB-Video~\cite{xiang2017posecnn}— that test pose estimation under realistic conditions.
-LM-O (LineMOD-Occluded) extends the original LineMOD dataset by introducing significant inter-object occlusion, allowing to test robustness in cluttered and occluded scenarios.
-YCB-Video provides real-world video sequences of household objects with accurate 6D pose annotations, ideal to evaluate pose estimation across time under varying viewpoints and lighting conditions.
+To answer \textbf{RQ1}, we evaluate STORM on challenging industrial datasets for fully automated 6D pose estimation.
+We used the LineMOD-Occluded (LM-O)~\cite{brachmann2014learning} and YCB-Video~\cite{xiang2017posecnn} established benchmarks.
+LM-O extends LineMOD, introducing significant inter-object occlusion, allowing to test robustness under cluttered and occluded scenarios.
+YCB-Video provides real-world video sequences of household objects with 6D pose annotations, ideal to evaluate pose estimation under varying viewpoints and lighting conditions.

-We compare STORM against two baselines: (i) a DINO-based pipeline, which uses DINOv2~\cite{oquab2023dinov2} for feature extraction and point matching, followed by segmentation with SAM2, and (ii) a setup that uses ground-truth masks as input to FoundationPose.
-The DINO baseline represents a strong zero-shot segmentation approach, while the ground-truth segmentation baseline provides an approximate upper bound for pose estimation performance.
-These comparisons highlight STORM’s ability to exceed state SOTA performances in an annotation-free manner.
+We compare STORM against two reference points: (i) FoundationPose + CNOS~\cite{nguyen2023cnos}, a strong annotation-free pipeline that predicts object masks via reference-conditioned matching, and (ii) FoundationPose + Ground-Truth masks, an oracle upper bound that isolates the impact of perfect segmentation on pose accuracy.
+All methods use the same downstream pose estimator, and only the mask source differs in each case.

-We evaluated both datasets using standard metrics from the BOP benchmark: ADD, ADD‑S~\cite{xiang2017posecnn}, and Average Recall (AR)~\cite{Hodan2018BOP}.
+We evaluated both datasets using standard metrics from the BOP benchmark: ADD, ADD‑S~\cite{xiang2017posecnn}, and Average Recall (AR)~\cite{hodavn2020bop}.
 The ADD metric measures the average distance between corresponding 3D model points transformed by the predicted and ground-truth poses.
 ADD‑S is a variant that handles pose ambiguities for objects that present symmetries by computing the distance to the nearest model point (\cf Appendix~\ref{app:metric} for details).

 \textbf{Results.} Figure~\ref{fig:comparison} provides a qualitative comparison, visually confirming the accuracy of STORM’s predictions.
 Table~\ref{table:overall_q1} summarizes the quantitative results.
 On the LM‑O dataset, STORM outperforms all baseline methods and achieves performance within just $4$\% of the variant that uses ground-truth masks.
 On the YCB‑Video dataset, STORM matches the ground-truth setup exactly and exceeds the strong CNOS baseline by $5$\%.
-STORM produces pose estimations nearly indistinguishable from those obtained with manual annotations, underscoring its accuracy.
+STORM substantially narrows the gap to the manual-mask upper bound, underscoring the effectiveness of its annotation-free mask predictions.